john-cd/rust_howto/bk/crates/README.md

 ## Common Commands

-At the terminal, type `just` or `just code` to browse available commands.
+At the terminal, type `just` to browse available commands.

+For example,

 - `just bc` runs `cargo build --all-targets --locked --all-features` for the crate in the current working directory.
 - `just ntc` tests the crate.